brian-watkins/esbehavior/README.md

 Use this function to start the construction of an example.
 Provide a context, if necessary.
 This function results in an object that progressively exposes the API for building an Example.
+If you use Typescript, the auto-completion in your editor should help you understand the options; look in the source for details about the types.
-Look in the source for details about the types, but, in general, example creation will follow this patter:
+In general, example creation will follow this patter:

 ```
 example(someContext)